A guide to student funding and loans for international students in Canada

 However, funding your degree in Canada still requires a lot of research and planning.
 Below is an outline of costs you’ll need to consider as an international student in Canada and a list of funding options.

 When do I need to start thinking about funding?

 Along with your letter of admission to a Canadian university, you will be provided with an outline of estimated costs.
 It’s never too early to start thinking about funding options for your degree.
-This is particularly true for Canada, as when you first apply for your study permit, you will be required to show you have at least C$10,000 (£5,683) – or C$11,000 if you are studying in Quebec – surplus to your tuition fees to prove that you can cover yourself financially.
+This is particularly true for Canada, as when you first apply for your study permit, you will be required to show that you have at least C$10,000 (£6,129) per year in addition to your tuition fees, to demonstrate that you can cover yourself financially.

-Andy Moonsammy, international recruitment officer at McMaster University, advises that the total cost of your living is usually higher than what is required to apply for a study permit, so make sure you estimate costs for yourself, taking your individual circumstances into account.
+Andy Moonsammy, international recruitment officer at McMaster University, advises that your total cost of living is usually higher than what is required to apply for a study permit, so make sure you that estimate costs for yourself, taking your individual circumstances into account.

 Students are usually advised to apply for their study permit as soon as they confirm an offer with a Canadian university, so it’s best to have your funding plan in place well in advance.

 Everything you need to know about studying in Canada